snowgy/pintos_user_program/README.md

 Add a children list in `struct thread`

-Add a struct to record the information of child process
+Add a struct to record the information of a child process

 ```c
 struct child_process